apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 a supervisor for each supervisor spec in the metadata database.
 The supervisor then discovers running Kinesis indexing tasks and attempts to adopt them if they are compatible with the supervisor's configuration.
 If they are not compatible because they have a different ingestion spec or shard allocation, the tasks are killed and the supervisor creates a new set of tasks.
-In this way, the supervisors are persistent across Overlord restarts and fail-overs.
+In this way, the supervisors are persistent across Overlord restarts and failovers.

 You stop a supervisor by sending a `POST` request to the `/druid/indexer/v1/supervisor/<supervisorId>/terminate` endpoint.
 This places a tombstone marker in the database (to prevent the supervisor from being reloaded on a restart) and then gracefully